 Off Flavors Encountered While Evaluating Beer

 There are many constituents to flavor.
 Since we are talking about a fermented malt beverage, we need to understand what causes the normal flavors in a beer, what causes the abnormal flavors in a beer, and what can we do about the off-flavors we perceive when evaluating beer.
 To better understand what causes a beer’s flavors to taste as they do, we need to examine the constituents more closely.
 These include:

-United Nations of Beer.com.
-You can become a delegate for your state, country or province or simply submit ratings and reviews of your favorite beers, bars, breweries and festivals.
-Many find it fun to belong to a community of beer lovers and if you are one of these people, check out the website at the link above.
+There are many smaller websites dedicated to reviewing beer, but to my knowledge, these are the “big 2”.
+Many find it fun to belong to a community of beer lovers and if you are one of these people, check out the websites at the links above.